 In this final year of high school French, student writings will focus on the argumentative essay and on how to convince various audiences on their point of view with tone and style.
 A variety of oral and written activities allow students to give their opinion and experiment with various strategies in authentic communication settings.
-Peer evaluation is given greater emphasis.
-Vocabulary enrichment is targeted with the study of more complex French idiomatic expressions as well as a comprehensive translation unit.
 Students work on becoming autonomous in their correction and editing skills.
+Emphasis is put on acquiring new vocabulary through interactive activities in and out of the classroom.